aws-samples/amazon-rekognition-custom-labels-a2i-automated-continuous-model-improvement/README.md

 We use three different sets of Lambda functions:

 - The first set consists of two Lambda functions that build the Rekognition Custom Labels project and Amazon A2I human flow definition.
 These two Lambda functions are only used initially as part of the CloudFormation stack deployment process.
-- The second set of Lambda functions are invoked by the state machine to run Amazon Rekognition and Amazon A2I APIs, create a manifest file for training, collect labeled images for training, and manage system resources.
+- The second set of Lambda functions are invoked by the state machine to run Amazon Rekognition, A2I & DynamoDB APIs, create a manifest file for training, collect labeled images for training, and manage system resources.
 - The last set is a single Lambda function to redirect S3 PutObject events to the state machine.

 We use [Amazon Simple Notification Service](https://aws.amazon.com/sns/) (Amazon SNS) as a communication mechanism to alert the model operator and model consumer of relevant model training and detection events.
 All SNS messages are published by the corresponding Lambda functions.